pele-python/pele/README.rst

 -----------

-Compilation is required for use of the fast potentials, those written in C and/or fortran).
+Compilation is required for use of the fast potentials, those written in C and/or fortran.
 Theoretically you should be able to use any fortran compiler, but we mostly use gfortran, so it's the least likely to have problems.
 This package uses the standard python setup utility (distutils).
 There are lots of options for how and where to install.
 For more information::